Principles for Deciding

 How May Authors Share Rights?
 Others Exploit Them?

-Authors enjoy rights in the works which they respectively create.
-They share economic rights equitably in any work they create together or with any principal.
+Authors enjoy rights in the works they respectively create.
+They ought to share economic rights equitably in any work they create together or with any principal.
 Further, they may agree to have others exploit their works, and the law may also effectuate transfers of rights.
-Who, finally, should have rights in a work?[60]
+Who, finally, should have rights in a work?[61]

 7. Allocation: Authors share economic rights with each other in a work they create together or with a principal directing creation, subject to the parties’ equitably construed consensus; authors may transfer their economic rights in restrictively construed contracts.

-Contrast a work created by many authors on their own with a work made under someone else’s direction.[62]
+Contrast a work created by many authors on their own with a work made under someone else’s direction.[63]
 Suppose, on the one hand, an interactive game created by an ad hoc team of globally networked contributors.
-Assume that no contract governed these authors’ economic rights in the game in so many words and that no principal directed them.
+Assume that no contract applied to these authors’ economic rights in the game in so many words and that no principal directed them.
 Our seventh principle here would have courts equitably construe the creators’ consensus in legally allocating such rights among them.
-For example, their course of conduct, their informal agreements, or contract terms typically used in network circles could inform thus effectuating some approximately common intention.[63]
-Suppose, on the other hand, contributions to a work created for a principal, like an employer or a commissioning party.
+For example, their course of conduct, their informal agreements, or contract terms typically used in network circles could inform thus effectuating some approximately common intention.[64]
+Suppose, on the other hand, a collective work created for a principal, like an employer or a commissioning party.
 But on engaging the contributors to this work, did this principal have much more bargaining power than they?
 If so, any putative consensus, inferred into a tacit agreement, should be restrictively construed.
-For example, a court could ask to what allocation of rights creators would reasonably have agreed.[64]
+For example, a court could ask to what allocation of rights creators would reasonably have agreed.[65]

 How can creators earn their livings in rapidly evolving media markets?
-For payment, authors may assign economic rights to others, or they may license others more or less exclusively to disseminate their works.[65]
+For payment, authors may assign economic rights to others, or they may license others more or less exclusively to disseminate their works.[66]
 But it is often hard to anticipate how creations might be eventually exploited: among other things, they can be elaborated into diverse works appealing to unexpected audiences, and media progress can open up unforeseen markets.
-Contractual models out of the past are not likely to have been appropriately formulated for future media: for example, agreements to publish “hard copies” might have little relevance for streaming works online.[66]
+Contractual models out of the past are not likely to have been appropriately formulated for future media: for example, agreements to publish hard “copies” might have little relevance for streaming works online.[67]
 It would be disingenuous to presume that creators always contracted their rights away without being leveraged by enterprises with greater bargaining power than they.
 How then to construe, even enforce, older contractual language purporting to alienate “all” eventual copyrights?
 Did terms to transfer such rights adequately warn authors of the full range of benefits they were to give up?
-With any flaw like lack of free assent or of full notice, overreaching contracts could be equitably cut back in effect.[67]
+With any flaw like lack of free assent or of full notice, overreaching contracts could be equitably cut back in effect.[68]

 Indeed, contracts crystallize fewer consensual deals in markets dominated by fewer parties.
 Over centuries, media industries have emerged, starting in publishing houses and going on to the major recording and film studios.
 Such enterprises, regularly producing works with authors and performers on contract and on staff, accumulated copyright interests in their repertories.
 Many of them have since shifted from production to extracting revenues from old works on new media, and some have been taken over by financiers mining copyright assets for capital, in either event shedding prior relations with creators.[69]
 At much the same time, royalty-collecting societies, labor organizations, and other such regimes have lost leverage to optimize compensation for authors and performers, notably online.
 The inquiry may be opened: How could creators achieve equitable remuneration for their works and performances increasingly exploited on internet platforms?[70]